lidofinance/lido-improvement-proposals/LIPS/lip-32.md

 GateSeal V2.0 introduces a more flexible, long-lived version of Lido’s emergency circuit breaker.
 It aims to preserve one-time emergency protection while drastically reducing governance and operational overhead by enabling on-chain expiry prolongation and modernizing the codebase.

 ## Abstract
+We propose to deploy a new version of the GateSeal contract that adds:
+- configurable initial expiry;
+- on-chain expiry prolongations;
+- committee-owned prolongations (limited count);
+- pre-deployed, module-specific contracts;
+- strict signing schedule.
-We propose to deploy a new version of the GateSeal contract that will support a configurable initial expiry, permits on-chain expiry prolongations and has increased the pause duration.
-The new implementation will be written in Vyper 0.4.1, improving security, auditability and expressiveness while maintaining backward compatibility with existing PausableUntil-based contracts.
+The new implementation will be written in Vyper 0.4.2, improving security, auditability and expressiveness while maintaining backward compatibility with existing PausableUntil-based contracts.

 ## Motivation